-Winner's Circle will take place at least two times per week on Mondays, Wednesdays, or Fridays from 7:50 to 8:05.
+Winner's Circle will take place for 10 minutes three times per week on Mondays, Wednesdays, and Fridays.
+Teachers should schedule this time during the first 10 minutes of their Science/SS block.
 This classroom meeting time will be utilized to check-in with students, to discuss any classroom problems or concerns, and to reteach/review RACER expectations and PBIS lessons.
 This is a time to improve social skills and classroom relationships and EACH student should participate.
 It is NOT a time for students to complete classwork, make-up work, or other academic assignments.